 The Global Aquaculture Alliance is an international, non-profit organization committed to feeding the world through responsible, sustainable aquaculture.
-Representing hundreds of individuals, associations and businesses associated with aquaculture and seafood around the world, GAA works to improve practices and increase output across the entire aquaculture production chain.
+Representing dozens of individuals, associations and businesses associated with aquaculture and seafood around the world, GAA works to improve practices and increase output across the entire aquaculture production chain.

 Global Aquaculture Alliance Founded

 Founding stakeholder members from 12 countries established GAA as a non-profit, based upon a shared vision that aquaculture is vital to feed the world, but it must grow in a coordinated and responsible fashion.

 To advance environmental and social responsibility throughout the farming, processing and distribution of aquaculture products, GAA published guiding principles.

 Collaborated with McArthur Foundation to support the Network of Aquaculture Centres of Asia’s sustainable aquaculture research.

 Global Aquaculture Advocate Magazine Launched